-Taking you from Kings Beach in the north in an anticlockwise direction you’ll go through Tahoe City on your way to Emerald Bay State Park, stopping in at the popular resort town of South Lake Tahoe.
-Crossing into Nevada, popular stops include Zephyr Cove, Cave Rock and Sand Harbor.
+Taking you from Kings Beach in the north in an anticlockwise direction, you’ll go through Tahoe City on your way to Emerald Bay State Park, stopping in at the popular resort town of South Lake Tahoe.
+Crossing into Nevada, popular stops include Zephyr Cove, Cave Rock, and Sand Harbor.

-Winter offers a huge variety of snow sports in the surrounding mountains, whilst summers the beach-like atmosphere akin to a coastal town!
+Winter offers a huge variety of snow sports in the surrounding mountains, whilst summers, the beach-like atmosphere is akin to a coastal town!
 Although you can circumnavigate the lake in just a few hours, do take your time to soak in everything on offer at one of the most beautiful places in California.

-Traffic in summer certainly won’t permit you to move at speed; Plan your stops carefully as parking spots can fill early in the day and take in the raw, serene beauty of this stunning lake in the mountains – truly a scenic family road trip like no other!
+Traffic in summer certainly won’t permit you to move at speed; Plan your stops carefully, as parking spots can fill early in the day, and take in the raw, serene beauty of this stunning lake in the mountains – truly a scenic family road trip like no other!

 When to go: Pick your season!
-The road is accessible year-round and each season brings with it something quite unique and beautiful.
+The road is accessible year-round, and each season brings with it something quite unique and beautiful.

 12: Northern California Scenic Drives: Yosemite Valley Loop